Cybersecurity and Responsibility in the Organization

 New York Cyber Security Law Stresses Accountability

 The state of New York recently passed a law requiring, among other things, that finance and insurance companies operating within the state hire a CISO, or at least outsource the function.
-New York’s legislation is an acknowledgement of the importance of having someone with whom the information security buck stops, and other states will likely follow suit, says Mather.“I’m not sure if they will require that companies hire a CISO specifically, but they’re going to demand that someone be individually responsible for security.
+New York’s legislation is an acknowledgment of the importance of having someone with whom the information security buck stops, and other states will likely follow suit, says Mather.“I’m not sure if they will require that companies hire a CISO specifically, but they’re going to demand that someone be individually responsible for security.
 If something goes wrong, that person, along with the CEO, is going to be held accountable.”

 Modern security leaders need to be cross-functional and have the authority to say yes or no to initiatives throughout the organization